JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 It's OK to ask questions, even ones you think are "stupid."
 What's not OK is asking the same question over and over without learning from the answer.

 Early in my career, I was afraid to ask questions.
 I thought I'd look silly.
-But when I finally did, I realized everyone was happy to help and I learned and progressed much faster.
+But when I finally did, I realised everyone was happy to help and I learned and progressed much faster.

 Show the other person what you have already tried.
 It will help them understand how you think, so they can guide you more effectively.
 It will also show them that you are actually trying and not just getting them to do the work for you.